 In India they are very conversant with evil spirits and exorcism.
 Sri Ramakrishna had many experiences with various kinds of spirits.
 Once he went to a place where there were earthbound spirits.
-They told him his presence tormented them and asked him to leave, which he did.
+They told him his presence tormented them and asked him to leave, so he did.

 Please do not equate Vedanta with Sanatana Dharma.
 Vedanta is just one of the orthodox systems of philosophy within Sanatana Dharma.
 And Advaita is only one form of Vedanta.
 There are also Dwaita and Vishishtadwaita Vedanta.
-Vedanta Society is another thing, altogether, being the Western branch of the Ramakrishna Mission which is just one of thousands of spiritual institutions in India, though certainly one of the largest.
+Vedanta Society is another thing, altogether, being the Western branch of the Ramakrishna Mission, a spiritual institution with many branches in India and abroad.